GoalProfit/gp-docs/optimization/template.md

   // the max limit as a percentage relative to the given price.
   // calculated as reference_price * max
   max: Option<f64>,

+  // ignore MinPriceChange rule in case of super_strict:true.
+By default is false.
+  super_strict: Option<bool>,

   // target price as a percentage of the target price
   // calculated as reference_price * target
   // generally, the recommendation will be attracted to the target price